Community Health & Professional Services

-The goal of the Children's Oral Health Initiative (COHI) and Oral Health Professional (dental hygienist/dental therapist/dentist) activities is to address the high rates of preventable dental disease and to provide First Nations and Inuit communities with opportunities to:
+A dental therapist visits the community 2 days a week every Monday and Tuesday to address the high rates of preventable dental disease and to provide First Nations with opportunities to:

 Implement and participate in activities to address and reduce dental disease incidence;

 Reduce untreated disease burden within their communities;

 Promote good oral health practices; and

 Provide access to oral health clinical services within their scope of practice.

 Dental Health Therapist Lucy Diaz provides this service to Pinaymootang every Mondays and Tuesdays of each week.

 The Community Health Representative (CHR) is responsible for participating in the delivery of high standard Community Health, treatment and surveillance programs in order to provide quality health prevention and treatment in the community.
 As a member of the Health Care Team, the CHR is responsible for liaising between patients, families, the community and health care providers to ensure patients and families understand their conditions and treatment, and are receiving appropriate care.

 The Canadian Diabetes Association recommends all persons living with diabetes to have at least 1-foot examination per year completed by a Certified Foot Care Nurse.
 This exam would include foot care education, support and encouragement for self-care preventative maintenance.
 Clients identified with increased risk are followed on a more regular basis.